Animal Bites / Rabies Program Overview:

 For more information on animal bites, exposure to rabies, and bat encounters and determining rabies risk, contact our office to discuss by calling 740-775-1158.

-If you feel you have been exposed to a bat, please seek immediate medical attention at a local emergency room and explain to them that you may have been exposed to a bat;
+If you feel you have been exposed to a bat or bitten by a bat, please seek immediate medical attention at a local emergency room and explain to them that you may have been exposed to a bat;

 If the bat is seen and be captured, please do not damage the head of the bat.
 Contact our office to see how you can have the bat tested for Rabies if the bat can be captured.
 We recommend to prevent contact with any dead bat or live bats in your house, you should contact a wildlife specialist to have the bat removed from your home to limit exposure.